The courtyard of Sirius Primary Academy was dressed like a festival and guarded like a drill.

 The courtyard erupted.

 Darius threw both fists up like he'd conquered the wall itself.
 His friends howled.
+Parents clapped like they'd been waiting for this.

-Kai watched the celebration without blinking.
+Kai watched without blinking.

 He didn't hate Darius.
-Darius was what people expected.
-Big.
-Fast.
-Loud.
-From a family that could afford extra training gear and better meals.
+Darius was what people expected—big, fast, loud, from a family that could afford extra training gear and better meals.

 The instructor raised a hand.
 The cheering dulled.